Tatler just released their guide to Leeds uni and it’s so tragic I can’t cope

 Yet another very strange suggestion.
 Then again, Tatler readers would probably shudder at the suggestion of sharing a bathroom in Lupton (yet having an actual social life) or living a 20 minute walk from campus in James Baillie.

-We’d suggest the Tatler readers would be better suited choosing Charles Morris and…+++ extra info
+We’d suggest the Tatler readers would be better suited choosing Charles Morris.
+They're probably the only ones who could afford to live there anyway.

 Where you don’t